Every destination has its own story to tell.

 One of The Bend’s crown jewels, Studebaker National Museum is home to one of the finest automobile collections anywhere.
 It covers 150 years of Studebaker history — from wagon makers to one of the country’s top car manufacturers.
 Some exhibits rotate, bringing in cars that aren’t necessarily Studebakers.
-Right now the museum has featuring “10 Cars that Changed the World” in a special exhibit.

 Among the pieces at the museum is the largest collection of presidential carriages in the world.
 It includes the very carriage president Abraham Lincoln took to Ford’s Theatre on the night of his assassination in 1865 by John Wilkes Booth.

 If you’re curious about local history, this is the place for you.

 Permanent exhibits include one on the St. Joseph River Valley.
 It covers pre-history, French exploration and beyond.
 Another exhibit covers the All-American Girls Professional Baseball League, made famous in the Hollywood movie “A League of Their Own.”

 Step back in time (not just figuratively) before you leave.
 Be sure to tour the 38-room Oliver Mansion, complete with all original furnishings dating back decades.
 Don’t forget to stroll through the lush gardens surrounding the mansion and explore the Worker’s Home, reflecting life in the 1930s.

 Civil Rights Heritage Center

 Engman Public Natatorium opened in 1922.
 Now it’s transformed into the Indiana University South Bend Civil Rights Heritage Center.
 The center is committed to educating people on contemporary issues of social justice and civil rights.
 It documents, preserves and shares our area’s civil rights history, including the movement to integrate the natatorium.